pypa/packaging.python.org/source/tutorials/managing-dependencies.rst

 Congratulations, you now know how to effectively manage dependencies and development environments on a collaborative Python project! ✨ 🍰 ✨

+If you're interested in creating and distributing your own Python packages, see the :ref:`tutorial on packaging and distributing packages <distributing-packages>`.

+Note that when your application includes definitions of Python source packages, they (and their dependencies) can be added to your ``pipenv`` environment with ``pipenv install -e <relative-path-to-source-directory>`` (e.g.
+``pipenv install -e .`` or ``pipenv install -e src``).

-If you find this particular approach isn't working well for you or your use case, you may want to explore these other approaches:
+If you find this particular approach to managing application dependencies isn't working well for you or your use case, you may want to explore these other tools and techniques to see if one of them is a better fit:

 * `pip-tools <https://github.com/jazzband/pip-tools>`_ to build your own custom workflow from lower level pieces like ``pip-compile`` and ``pip-sync``
-* `poetry <https://github.com/sdispater/poetry>`_ for ``pip``-installable
-  Python libraries that are also usable as standalone applications (most ``pipenv`` based applications are not expected to be ``pip``-installable)
 * `hatch <https://github.com/ofek/hatch>`_ for opinionated coverage of even more steps in the project management workflow (such as incrementing versions, tagging releases, and creating new skeleton projects from project templates)

-If you're interesting in creating and distributing your own Python packages, see the :ref:`tutorial on packaging and distributing packages <distributing-packages>`.
+* `poetry <https://github.com/sdispater/poetry>`_ for Python developer focused components that are designed primarily for publication to a Python package index (``pipenv`` deliberately avoids making the assumption that the application being worked on will support distribution as a ``pip``-installable Python package, while ``poetry`` based applications rely explicitly on their Python packaging metadata to describe their application structure and dependencies)